subquery/subql/docs/quickstart/understanding-helloworld.md

 ![key subql files](../../assets/main_subql_files.png)

 These files are the core of everything we do.
 As such, we'll dedicate more time to these files in another article.
-For now though, just know that the schema contains a description of the data users can request from the SubQuery API, the project yaml file which contains "configuration" type parameters and of course the mappingHandlers containing typescript which contains functions that transforms the data.
+For now though, just know that the schema contains a description of the data users can request from the SubQuery API, the project yaml file which contains "configuration" type parameters and of course the mappingHandlers containing typescript which contains functions that transform the data.

 ## yarn install